jaxzin/hlsl-lessons/lesson-02/README.md

     *   Make sure you have a Directional Light in your scene.
     *   Rotate the object or the light to see how the glow changes based on the surface angle.
     *   Adjust the `Emission Color` and `Intensity` on your material in the Inspector.

+## Homework

+Ready to take this shader to the next level?
+Here are a couple of challenges.

+### 1. Add Shadow Support

+Currently, our shader receives light but doesn't receive shadows.
+If you place an object between the light and your emissive surface, the surface will still be fully lit.

+**Goal**: Make the object respect the main light's shadows.

+**Hint**: The `Light` struct provided by `GetMainLight()` contains a `shadowAttenuation` property.
+You'll need to sample it.
+This requires passing more data from the vertex shader to the fragment shader.
+Look at how URP's `Lit` shader is implemented for clues.

+### 2. Add Support for Multiple Lights

+Our shader only considers the main directional light.
+It completely ignores any other lights in the scene (Point Lights, Spot Lights, etc.).

+**Goal**: Modify the shader to include lighting and shadows from additional lights.

+**Hint**: You will need to loop through the additional lights.
+The `GetAdditionalLightsCount()` and `GetAdditionalLight()` functions will be essential here.
+You will need to accumulate the light contribution from each additional light.